yogthos/yuggoth/README.md

 lein run
 ```

-see [markdown-clj](https://github.com/yogthos/markdown-clj) for supported syntax in posts
+see [markdown-clj](https://github.com/yogthos/markdown-clj) for supported syntax in posts, any valid HTML will work as well

 ## License